 Among different types of scams profit sharing typically involves fraudulent investment advisory firms or individual advisors who promise investors a share of the profits from stock market trades.

-These scamsters ask you to share your account details with them which they use on your behalf to take trade positions using your capital and in turn ask for 50:50 or 60:40 profit sharing.
+These scamsters ask you to share your account details with them, which they use on your behalf to take trade positions using your capital, and in turn ask for 50:50 or 60:40 profit sharing.

-If you came across any such scheme, then it is the time to get alert, your capital is in danger.
+If you came across any such scheme, then it is time to get alert, your capital is in danger.

 In no time, you get influenced and check his products & services.